markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 in terms of your math expertise, is to add one to a number or substract one.
 Now let's also imagine you are a little child who can write code :-) How would you implement adding two numbers when you only know how to add or subtract one?
-Here is what we have initially; the tests fail, or course, since we just return zero from our `add` function.
+Here is what we have initially; the tests fail, of course, since we just return zero from our `add` function.

 ![](Recursion/addingByRecursion.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821913096173)